stephangriesel/telerik-blogs/how-to-use-basic-react-hooks-for-reducers.md

 published: false
 title: How to Use Basic React Hooks for Reducers
 description: useReducer hook and a Primer on useRef
-tags: React, Hooks, Reducers, References, JavaScript
+keywords: React, Hooks, Reducers, References, JavaScript
 ---

 # How to Use Basic React Hooks for Reducers